 Greenworks Philadelphia Created in 2008, the Greenworks Philadelphia plan aims to make Philadelphia the greenest city in America!
 “Target 11: Increase Tree Coverage toward 30 percent in All Neighborhoods by 2025” provided the basis for the formation of the TreePhilly Program.

-A Report on the City of Philadelphia’s Existing and Possible Tree Canopy Researcher Jarlath O’Neil-Dunne of the University of Vermont used 3-dimensional LiDAR data of Philadelphia’s tree canopy to analyze existing tree canopy and areas for possible new tree canopy.
+A Report on the City of Philadelphia’s Existing and Possible Tree Canopy, 2011 Researcher Jarlath O’Neil-Dunne of the University of Vermont used 3-dimensional LiDAR data of Philadelphia’s tree canopy to analyze existing tree and areas for new tree planting.
 The data was analyzed in many different ways, including by land use, zip codes, and socio-demographics.
-This report was funded by the USDA Forest Service, and is the reason why the TreePhilly Program has focused on providing free trees for front and back yards.
+This report was funded by the USDA Forest Service, and is the reason why the TreePhilly Program has focused on providing free trees for yards.

 A Market Analysis of TreePhilly’s Yard Tree Program, Spring 2012-Spring 2014 Researcher Dexter H. Locke of Clark University in Worcester, MA, analysed data from five seasons of the TreePhilly Yard Tree Giveaway program to determine the success of outreach methods and to suggest new areas of growth.